grscheller/neovim-notes/notes/03-VimFactoids.md

 ## Vi and Vim differences

 On modern Unix systems, the vi "executable" is either a symbolic link to the traditional BSD based ex, or a symbolic (sometimes hard) link to vim.
-If the vim executable starts with the name vi, it launches in so called vi compatibility mode.
-Vim in vi compatibility mode is neither POSIX compliant nor an ex clone.
+If the vim executable starts with the name vi, it launches in so called vi compatibility mode, which is neither POSIX compliant nor an ex clone.

 * Vi only has one level of undo/redo, `u` undoes the last change and, if hit again, will redo the change.